che-incubator/chectl/README.md

       command.
                            This parameter is used only when the installer is 'olm'.

+  --catalog-source-yaml=catalog-source-yaml
+      Path to a yaml file that describes custom catalog source for installation Eclipse Che operator.
+                           Catalog source will be applied to the namespace with Che operator.
+                           This parameter is used only when the installer is the 'olm'.

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml
       Path to a yaml file that overrides the default values in CheCluster CR used by the operator.
 This parameter is used only when the installer is the operator.